Michael McDonald (musician): Solo career

 In 1990, McDonald released his third studio album, Take It to Heart, which featured a minor hit with the title track, co-written by Diane Warren.
 The following year, he joined the New York Rock and Soul Revue, put together by Steely Dan's lead vocalist Donald Fagen and featuring other artists such as Boz Scaggs and Phoebe Snow.
 In 1991, he released the single "Ever Changing Times", a duet with Aretha Franklin.

-In 1999, McDonald recorded the song "Eyes of a Child", a comedic ballad written by Trey Parker, for the South Park: Bigger, Longer & Uncut soundtrack.
+In 1999, McDonald recorded the song "Eyes of a Child", a comedic ballad written by Trey Parker, and also provided the high note singing vocals for Satan in the South Park: Bigger, Longer & Uncut soundtrack.
 It was also used at the ending credits for the movie.
 The same year, he sang backing vocals on the Warren Brothers' single "Better Man", from their studio album Beautiful Day in the Cold Cruel World.
 He also provided lead vocals for one of three studio tracks on Chicago XXVI: Live in Concert.

 In 2003, McDonald earned two Grammy nominations for his sixth studio album Motown, a tribute to the Motown sound.
 A year later, Motown Two was released.
 Music critic Stephen Thomas Erlewine stated, "The album follows the same blueprint as the first record, offering highly polished, professionally produced, expertly performed interpretations of gems from the Motown vaults."

 In 2000, McDonald, along with partners Chris Pelonis and actor Jeff Bridges, founded the independent recording label Ramp.
 On May 11, 2003, McDonald was inducted into the St. Louis Walk of Fame.
 McDonald recorded a duet with Ray Charles on Charles' final studio album Genius Loves Company (2004).
 In 2007, McDonald helped judge the sixth annual Independent Music Awards.
 In 2006, McDonald sang as a guest singer in the jazz quartet Fourplay from the studio album X, in a cover of Steve Winwood's song "My Love's Leavin'".

 In 2008, McDonald released his studio album Soul Speak, which includes three new songs penned by McDonald, and covers of songs originally made famous by Dionne Warwick ("Walk On By"), Stevie Wonder ("Living for the City"), Van Morrison ("Into the Mystic"), Tyrone Davis ("Baby Can I Change My Mind"), and others.
 In 2009, McDonald along with the West Angeles COGIC Mass Choir, released the song "Storm Before the Calm" on the compilation album Oh Happy Day.
 McDonald also contributed an alternate lead vocal track for the 7-inch single "While You Wait for the Others", by the indie rock band Grizzly Bear.